Origins

 The progression

-Every wave mode replaces $\sin(\theta)$ in the core color equation.
+Every wave mode replaces $\text{wave}(\cdot)$ in the core color equation — $\text{wave}$ can be any of the transcendental modes (sin, zeta, tanh, Möbius, modular forms).
 The force field geometry stays the same — only the "lens" changes.

 | Mode | Source | Visual character |